Request a Note: How the Request Function Shapes X's Community Notes System: Empirical Results

 In summary, out of all requested posts eligible for community evaluation, only 12.1\% appear to have been generated by top writers through request alerts.
-Furthermore, requests typically arrive later than community notes themselves, as the time from post creation to request alerts is significantly longer than the time from post creation to note generation, limiting the request feature’s potential to foster note writing.
-However, by comparing notes written by top writers before and after the request threshold, we find that requests shift contributors’ attention toward political content while prioritizing posts with higher potential misleadingness.
-Thus, although the overall effect of requests on note creation remains modest, the feature shows promise in channeling contributor attention toward high-stakes content at greater risk of misinformation.
+Furthermore, requests typically arrive later than community notes themselves, as the time from post creation to request alerts is significantly longer than the time from post creation to note generation, limiting the request feature's potential to foster note writing.
+Nevertheless, by comparing notes written by top writers before and after the request threshold, we find that requests shift contributors' attention toward political content while prioritizing posts with higher potential misleadingness.\footnote{To further reduce unobserved confounding at the contributor level, including heterogeneity among top writers, we additionally restrict the analysis to posts selected by the same set of top writers before and after the request threshold (see details in Suppl.~\ref{sec:robustness_top_writers}).
+This conservative approach confirms that our main findings remain robust, particularly with respect to political content and posts with high potential misleadingness.} Thus, although the overall effect of requests on note creation remains modest, the feature shows promise in channeling contributor attention toward high-stakes content at greater risk of misinformation.